Pinacosaurus: Postcranial skeleton

 The postcranial skeleton of the known fossils is rather lightly built.
-Most of these represent juveniles, however: even specimen IMM 96BM3/1, the P. mephistocephalus holotype, is no longer than about 3 m.
-Juveniles had four rear back vertebrae fused into a "sacral rod", three true sacrals, and a tail base of seven vertebrae possessing transverse processes.
-Behind these about eight "free" vertebrae are present, followed by about twenty vertebrae stiffened by projections and forming the "handle" of the tail club.
-Like all ankylosaurids, Pinacosaurus had a bony club at the end of its tail which it likely used as a defensive weapon against predators.
+Most of these represent juveniles; however, even specimen IMM 96BM3/1, the P. mephistocephalus holotype, is no longer than about 3 m.
+Juveniles had four fused posterior vertebrae forming a "sacral rod", three true sacra, and a tail base of seven vertebrae with transverse processes.
+Behind these are about eight "free" vertebrae, followed by about twenty vertebrae stiffened by projections and forming the "handle" of the tail club.
+Like all ankylosaurids, Pinacosaurus had a bony club at the end of its tail, which it likely used as a defensive weapon against predators.
 This club was relatively small.